Glossary of Payroll Terms

 SRCOP – Standard Rate Cut-Off Point – the amount of income that is liable to tax at the standard rate of 20%.
 Any income in excess of the SRCOP will be liable to tax at the higher rate, currently 40%.

-Tax Credit Certificate – The employee’s personal copy of their tax credit and USC.
+Tax Credit Certificate – The employee’s personal copy of their tax credits, SRCOP and USC cut off points.

 Taxable Pay –An employee’s gross pay less certain deductions approved by Revenue which are allowable for tax purposes, such as contributions to a Revenue approved Pension Scheme, PHI Scheme or deductions under an approved Salary Sacrifice Arrangement.